-Gaya Sa Pelikula is coming
+Gaya Sa Pelikula is more than a BL series

 During the presscon held on September 23, the cast and crew kept uttering one line: “It’s time to take back our stories.”
 You see, on and off screen, Gaya Sa Pelikula is supported, conceptualized, produced and starred in by members of the LGBTQIA+ community.
 And if that isn’t some solid representation, we don’t know what is.

 The series introduces us to Vlad (Ian Pangilinan) and Karl (Paolo Pangilinan), two neighbors who are forced to live together to avoid and/or solve their individual problems.
 Saying what happens after the two agree to cohabit would be a spoiler—so let's just say this: lip-locking, arguments, realizations and relatability.

 View this post on Instagram

 Creator and writer Juan Miguel Severo tells us that he wants the series to make us kilig and realize that queer characters—and queer stories—are much more than a best friend to the lead or a piece of comedic relief; they’re the main dish.
 They’re more than libog and sexual tension and something to debate about.
 They experience everything that everyone else experiences, too.
 With him, the cast, crew and production team share stories about their past and how they wish they had more courage to be who they wanted to be or to act how they wanted to act.
 They collectively remember not feeling safe or accepted or whole because there was never really a person they could mirror and aspire to be.

 So yes, it is about representation and expanding the traditional understanding of a romantic comedy, but it is also about the normalization of such love story and giving people the proper avenue to tell it.
 As director JP Habac says, “Sabay-sabay natin bawiin ang kwento nating mga bakla (Together, let’s take back our queer stories).”